intel/oneapi-containers/README.md

-# Intel<sup>®</sup> oneAPI Toolkit Containers
+# Intel<sup>®</sup> oneAPI Containers

 Intel<sup>®</sup> oneAPI products will deliver the tools needed to deploy applications and solutions across scalar, vector, matrix, and spatial (SVMS) architectures.
-Its set of complementary toolkits—a base kit and specialty add-ons—simplify programming and help developers improve efficiency and innovation. [oneAPI Toolkit Details](https://software.intel.com/oneapi)
+Its set of complementary toolkits—a base kit and specialty add-ons—simplify programming and help developers improve efficiency and innovation. [oneAPI Details](https://software.intel.com/oneapi)

 Containers allow you to set up and configure environments for profiling and distribute them using images:

 * You can install an image containing an environment pre-configured with all the tools you need, then develop within that environment.
 * You can save an environment and use the image to move that environment to another machine without additional setup.
 * You can prepare containers with different sets of languages and runtimes, analysis tools, or other tools, as needed.
+* You can use runtime containers to execute your applications built with oneAPI toolkits.

 [oneAPI Containers Get Started Guide](https://software.intel.com/get-started-with-intel-oneapi-base-linux-using-containers)